SebasDuranona/SebasDuranona/README.md

 - **Networking Projects**: Here you will find some basic/intermediate projects that focus on [Computer Networking](https://github.com/SebasDuranona/Networking) topics.
 - **Data Structures Tutorial**: Dive into my [data structures](https://github.com/SebasDuranona/DSVault/tree/main/DSTutorials) tutorial.

-- **SandhillScapegoat Security and Identity Blog**: Check out the [SandhillScapegoat](https://github.com/SandhillScapegoat/SandhillScapegoat) blog, where I share insights, case studies, and tutorials on topics related to Trust and Identity Management in the cybersecurity field. -- (UNDER CONSTRUCTION)
+- **SandhillScapegoat Security and Identity Blog**: Check out the [SandhillScapegoat](https://sandhillscapegoat.substack.com/) blog, where I share insights, case studies, and tutorials on topics related to Trust and Identity Management in the cybersecurity field. -- (UNDER CONSTRUCTION)

-- **Personal Blog**: For more personal takes, professional information and contact. -- (UNDER CONSTRUCTION)
--
 ## 📬 Let's Connect

 I'm always eager to connect with fellow cybersecurity enthusiasts, professionals, and anyone interested in the field.
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/sebastian-gomez-duranona-46bb87185/).